Eschatologue/CM_wiki/docs/class/barbarian/tranquillity.md

 > *Forge Serenity into Unstoppable Force*

-For Barbarians who walk the Path of Tranquillity, Rage is a bottomless well of calm and reason.
+For Barbarians who walk the Path of Tranquillity, **:class-abl-rage: Rage**{ .em } is a bottomless well of calm and reason.
 They draw upon this power to achieve extraordinary focus in battle and they channel this clarity into devastating effects.

 ### Level 3: Combat Superiority